How to Use a Shot Timer to Maximize Dry Fire Training

 The shot timer never lies.
 Such a common statement in the competitive shooting world, and such a true statement.
 Anyone can claim to be fast, but a shot timer definitely shows the exact speed of a shooter.

-This training tool is a fantastic tool to put your skills to the test and measure them in an extremely quantifiable way.
+A shot timer training tool is a fantastic tool to put your skills to the test and measure them in an extremely quantifiable way in live fire.

 Random start times

 Random start times help shooters practice their reaction time.
 For a particularly interesting training session, crank up the shot timer random start time to 10 seconds and walk around like normal waiting for the beep.